 Buses

 Buses are the cheapest way to get around Cambodia, and they connect all major cities and towns.
 Popular bus companies include Giant Ibis and Mekong Express, both of which operate luxury buses on the most popular intercity routes.
-All buses are privately run and fares are generally very affordable.
+Fares are generally very affordable, although rides may be hot and overcrowded.

 Minibuses

-Minibuses are the main alternative to buses, at a similar price point.
+Minibuses are the main alternative to buses at a similar price point.
 They usually serve the same routes as buses and also go to smaller destinations that are unreachable by bus.
-They tend to be slightly faster, but can get overcrowded.
+They tend to be slightly faster but can also suffer from overcrowding.

 Cyclos and motos

 As in Vietnam and Laos, the cyclo is a cheap way to get around cities.
-These are Cambodia’s version of the bicycle rickshaw, but are becoming less common.
-The motos are more prevalent on Cambodian roads.
+These are the Cambodian take on the bicycle rickshaw, but they are becoming less common.
+Motos are more prevalent on Cambodian roads.
 These small motorcycle taxis are a quick way of making short trips around towns and cities.
-Not many moto drivers and cyclo riders speak English, so expats should know the local name of their destination.
-We'd also advise that expats settle on the fare with the driver before setting off.
+Not many moto drivers and cyclo riders speak English, so it’s best to have your destination written down in Khmer.
+Make sure you settle on the fare with the driver before setting off.

 Taxis in Cambodia

-Grab became the predominant ride-hailing service in Cambodia after acquiring Uber a few years ago.
+These days, Grab is the predominant ride-hailing service in Cambodia after acquiring Uber a few years ago.
+PassApp is another good option.

 Driving in Cambodia

-Cambodian licences can be obtained with relative ease by applying and paying a fee to the Ministry of Public Works and Transport.
-The resulting licence is usually granted quickly and is valid for one year.
+You’ll need a local licence to drive in Cambodia.
+To exchange your foreign licence for a local one, you’ll need to visit an office of the Ministry of Public Works and Transport (MPWT).
+The resulting driver’s licence is usually granted quickly and is valid for one year.

-Expats may enjoy driving themselves around and exploring Cambodia, but there are certain considerations they need to make.
+Expats may enjoy driving themselves around and exploring Cambodia, but there are certain considerations they should make.
 For example, many roads are in poor condition, local driving behaviour can be erratic and dangerous, and finding parking is a challenge.

 Air travel in Cambodia

-Phnom Penh International Airport is the largest airport in Cambodia, though the country’s busiest airport is Angkor International Airport in the tourist hub of Siem Reap.
-Numerous international and regional airlines operate at these airports, including the national carrier, Cambodia Angkor Air.
+Phnom Penh International Airport is the largest airport in Cambodia, although the country’s busiest airport is Angkor International Airport in the tourist hub of Siem Reap.
+Numerous international and regional airlines operate at these airports, including the national carrier, Air Cambodia.

 Further reading